Dodge Charger 1966-1967

 426 Hemi Engine

-The 426 cubic-inch Hemi motor was first seen in 1964 (see sidebar) and was offered in street trim in 1966.
+The 426 cubic-inch Hemi motor was first seen in 1964 and offered in street trim in 1966.
 Cylinder heads with hemispherical, or hemi-shaped, combustion chambers are a good choice where power at high rpm is desired.
 The advantage is that valves can be angled away from each other and larger valves may be fitted.
 Additionally, a straighter, less restrictive path can then be provided for the air/fuel mixture, improving engine breathing.
 Placing spark plugs near the center of the chambers helps achieve more complete combustion of the air/fuel mixture.
 However, because the intake and exhaust valve stems point in different directions, cylinder heads need to be larger and rocker-arm geometry is more complicated than other OHV V-8s.

 Huge by any standards, the 426 Street Hemi was nicknamed "Elephant Engine" not only for its cubic capacity and power, but for its 800-plus pound weight.
 With a 4.25 inch bore and 3.75 stroke, the seven-litre OHV V-8 was based on an iron block with four-bolt-main, cross-bolted caps.
 The crankshaft was made of forged-steel, as were the connecting rods.
 Compression ratio for the street Hemi was 10.25:1.
 Intake was an aluminum dual-plane dual-carb manifold, with Carter AFB four-barrel carburetors mounted in-line.
 With a solid-lifter camshaft, 425 horsepower was advertised, but actual output was closer to 500.
 Torque was listed at 490 lb/ft at 4000 rpm.
 Records indicate 468 Chargers were equipped with the Hemi in 1966, which cost the buyer an additional $880.
 Stiffer front springs and bigger 11-inch drum brakes were included.